-Crafts with common household goods are my fave.
+Crafts with common household goods are my favorite.
 (I wrote a big ol’ book about it, after all!)
-And if they are free goods, even better!
 These brown paper bag placemats are adorable and can absolutely be made by the kids!
 I first made a version of these placemats for a segment on The Meredith Viera Show last December!
 (You can see the clip here!)
 But, they are so fun for any dinner, especially a Thanksgiving diner where you can utilize the brown bag as a canvas to doodle on before you dine!
 These make great Thanksgiving crafts for kids!

 - Large brown paper bags from the grocery store